 Nokia’s Network Services Platform (NSP) is an end-to-end network management service portfolio with a myriad of applications.
-They range from reporting to configuring, designed for users from network operators to network architects.
+They range from configuring to reporting, designed for users from network operators to network architects.
 NSP is the product our R&D team in ION (IP and Optical Networking) business unit has been working on.

 I joined the ION UX team in 2015, just as Alcatel-Lucent and Nokia announced their merger.
 The UX team in Ottawa has been engaged in bringing user centered design forward into improving the modern network management software.
 We define, design, and deliver in the product development process, alongside many other parts of the R&D team.

-The core components are designed based on UX best practices, development needs, design reviews, and user testing feedback.
-I make sure to have strong design rationales for each piece, and that the components come together to create a common look and feel.
+To cope with the growing number of web applications and the challenge to maintain consistency in the user experience, the team needed a design system that powers the core framework.
+The core components were designed based on UX best practices, development needs, design reviews, and user testing feedback.
+I made sure to have strong design rationales for each piece, and that the components come together to create a common look and feel.
 More specifically, the design leverage Material Design language, Atomic Design methodology, and a healthy dose of iterative design process.
-They are then implemented by the dev team using React, SmartClient, and other dev toolkits.
+They were then implemented by the dev team using React, SmartClient, and other dev toolkits.

 UX Writing & Information Design

-As another part to drive consistency among our products, I have written style guides on data visualization and GUI copy-writing, with fellow UX designers and technical writers.
-This is an area I am actively trying to be more practiced in.
+As another part to drive consistency among our products, I had written style guides on data visualization and GUI copy-writing, with fellow UX designers and technical writers.